 Greater vigilance by authorities in enforcing existing rules should also be part of a tightening plan.
 Examples of hazardous practices are legion, despite the presence of a regulatory framework and the CNESST’s Tolerance 0 plan!

 Does the presence of asbestos fibers automatically justify asbestos removal work in a building?

 No, not necessarily.
 A building containing asbestos, but which is in good condition and does not represent a high risk of degradation in the short or medium term, does not require replacement work.
-As long as the asbestos fibers are contained in the material, they do not represent any danger for the occupants.
+Does the presence of asbestos fibers automatically justify asbestos removal work in a building?

 Please note that when replacing insulation or sealing materials, owners can benefit from grants for building improvements through energy efficiency programs such as Rénoclimat.
 However, there are no specific programs for asbestos removal.